basho/basho_docs/source/languages/en/riakts/using/riakshell.md

 The connected nodes are: ['dev1@127.0.0.1','dev2@127.0.0.1']
 ```

 You can reconnect riak_shell by running: `reconnect`.
 This will try to connect you to one of the nodes listed in your riak_shell.config.
-It will try each node until it succeeds. ??And stop if it doesn't?.
+Each node will be tried until it succeeds or runs out of nodes to try.

 You can toggle a connection prompt to show the connect status in the prompt: